How to remove mouth sores: canker causes, types and treatment

 Mouth sores, including canker sores and cold sores, can be painful and bothersome.
 Here are some tips on how to alleviate the pain caused by mouth sores or remove them completely:

-1. Antiviral medications: If your mouth sore has been caused by a virus, like with cold sores, the best treatment to take is an antiviral medication which can be prescribed by your doctor.
+Antiviral medications: If your mouth sore has been caused by a virus, like with cold sores, the best treatment to take is an antiviral medication, which can be prescribed by your doctor.

-2. Topical creams or ointments: Your doctor or pharmacist may prescribe you a cream or ointment depending on the type of sore you have.
+Topical creams or ointments: a cream or ointment prescribed by your doctor, or from a pharmacy, could prove helpful.
+You may need to apply it with a cotton swab, depending on the type of treatment.
 These often provide a cooling or numbing sensation to alleviate the discomfort caused by the sore.

-3. Salt water: Swirling salt water around your mouth can help reduce bacteria and speed up the healing of the affected area.
+Salt water: swirling a teaspoon of salt in salt water and rinsing your mouth with it can help reduce bacteria and speed up the healing of the affected area.

-4. Cold compresses: Helpful especially if you have sores on your lips or in the corners of your mouth, a cold, damp cloth can help reduce irritation.
+Cold compresses: Helpful, especially if you have sores on your lips or in the corners of your mouth.
+It's important to keep your mouth clean to avoid irritation.
+Try a cold, damp cloth.

-6. Natural treatments like honey or aloe vera: Both honey and aloe vera can be applied directly to mouth sores as both have anti-inflammatory properties which can help with healing.
+Natural ingredients: Apply honey or aloe vera directly to the soft tissue of your cheeks and tongue sores.
+They both have anti-inflammatory properties, which can help with healing.

 As well as these treatments, there are some tips you can follow which can reduce inflammation and help speed up the healing process:

-1. Maintain a good oral hygiene routine to prevent further infection.
+1. Maintain a good oral hygiene routine, brushing and flossing daily to prevent further infection.

-2. Avoid acidic or spicy foods that could further irritate mouth sores or ulcers.
+2. Avoid foods that are acidic or spicy, as that could further irritate mouth sores or ulcers.

 3. Drink plenty of water to keep your mouth hydrated and to help flush out any bacteria.

-By following these tips, you can effectively alleviate the discomfort caused by mouth sores.
-If you have sores that persist or get worse, make sure you consult with a medical professional so that you can find the right treatment for you.
+You can alleviate the discomfort caused by mouth sores by following these tips.
+If sores persist or get worse, make sure you consult with a medical professional so that you can find the right treatment for you.

-Learn about our treatments with clear aligners or other treatments we have available by visiting your nearest Impress clinic.
+Learn about Impress clear aligners or our other treatments by visiting your nearest Impress clinic.
 Book your free orthodontic evaluation online, through WhatsApp or by calling us on +44 20 3808 1072.

 Share Article